mcochranca/HAR/README.md

 The implementation follows the framework described in the referenced paper, providing a practical example of how to apply probabilistic reasoning and ontological modeling in HAR systems.

+**Inspiration from the Paper:**

+The paper addresses the challenges of uncertainty and scalability in HAR systems by proposing a method that:

+- Utilizes probabilistic ontologies to model human activities based on sensor data.
+- Maintains multiple candidate activities with confidence levels rather than selecting only the most probable one.
+- Implements the ontology and reasoning processes using relational databases for efficiency and scalability.
+- Introduces data smoothing techniques to improve the accuracy of predictions.
+- Demonstrates improved performance over traditional methods like k-NN and lattice-based approaches.

+Our implementation aims to bring these concepts into a functional demo, showcasing the practical application of the proposed methods.

 ---

 ## **Features**